Emeritus Conductors Return to Celebrate 85th Anniversary

 During his tenure as Choir conductor, Jerold Ottley traveled internationally with the Choir on more than 20 tours, to places like Australia, Austria, Brazil, Canada, Czechoslovakia, Denmark, England, Finland, France, Germany, Hungary, Israel, Japan, Korea, New Zealand, Norway, Poland, Russia, Sweden, Switzerland, and the Netherlands.
 Under his direction, the Choir also performed at the United States presidential inaugurations of Ronald Reagan and George Bush.

 Under the direction of Craig Jessop, the Choir received the Special Recognition Award from the International Radio and Television Society Foundation and the National Medal of Arts from President George W. Bush.
-In 2004, the Choir and the Music and the Spoken Word broadcast were inducted into the National Association of Broadcasters Hall of Fame.
+In 2004, the Choir and the Music & the Spoken Word broadcast were inducted into the National Association of Broadcasters Hall of Fame.

-Music and the Spoken Word first aired on 15 July 1929 from the Salt Lake Tabernacle.
+Music & the Spoken Word first aired on 15 July 1929 from the Salt Lake Tabernacle.
 On that summer day, a local radio crew ran a wire from their control room to an amplifier where the Choir was singing — more than a block away.
 With the station’s sole microphone suspended from the Tabernacle ceiling, 19-year-old Ted Kimball stood atop a ladder and announced each song.
 Kimball — the son of the Tabernacle organist — stayed perched in place for the duration of the entire program because the mike was “live.”

-Today Music and the Spoken Word is produced by Bonneville Communications and is broadcast by more than 2,000 radio, television and cable stations worldwide.
+Today Music & the Spoken Word is produced by Bonneville Communications and is broadcast by more than 2,000 radio, television and cable stations worldwide.
 Each station donates the airtime, worth millions of dollars annually, as a public service.
 The 360 members of the Choir donate their services each week, continuing a tradition of volunteerism that has lifted hearts for three-quarters of a century.